jeffmikels/mattermost_api_dart/doc/MattermostInsightsApi.md

 # **getTopChannelsForTeam**
-> MattermostTopChannelList getTopChannelsForTeam(teamId, timeRange, page, perPage)
+> MMTopChannelList getTopChannelsForTeam(teamId, timeRange, page, perPage)

 Get a list of the top channels for a team.